Credit Card vs. Debit Card: Which is the Best for Travel Abroad?

 How You Can Earn Money While You Travel

-Depending on the type of card you’re using (or what kind you get if you’re shopping for a new card), you could earn rewards for all types of different spending.
+Depending on the type of card you’re using (or what kind you get if you’re shopping for a new card), you could earn rewards for all kinds of different spending.
 If you’re planning on using a card to make your purchases while you travel abroad anyway, why not earn some points, cash, or rewards for doing so?

 If your current debit or credit card doesn’t offer rewards - or if you don’t usually focus on rewards because you spend with cash - consider the benefits of looking into a rewards card for your trip.
 Chances are you won’t be using cash - so why not get paid for using your card?
-If it’s a credit card, just make sure you pay the balance in full before the interest hits so you don’t wind up losing more than you earn.
+If it’s a credit card, just make sure you pay the balance in full before the interest hits, so you don’t wind up losing more than you earn.

 So What’s Best for Travel?
 Credit or Debit Cards?

 Now that we’ve covered the fees to look out for and the ways to earn, let’s get into the real question: whether you should use a debit card or credit card while you travel.

 The Pro and Cons of Using a Debit Card